Ruon90/individual-project-1/README.md

 ### Further information page

-The further information page was designed to house alot of information without being overwhelming, although i didn't have enough time to refine the content there is still alot of information on that page.
+The further information page was designed to house a lot of information without being overwhelming, although I didn't have enough time to refine the content there is still a lot of information on that page.
 In order to make it easier to navigate this information is conveyed using an accordion element from Bootstrap which has been customised using CSS. gt

 <p align="center"><img src="documentation/images/further-info.png"></p>